QBiz Leads AI

 AI Search Visibility for Dental Practices: Why It Matters and How to Start

 This guide is written for the practice owner who has heard the phrase and wants two things settled: why this is worth your attention now rather than later, and what to actually do first.
 Every section below is a question owners put to us, answered in full and on its own, so you can read the one that fits your week and act on it.
-It is written for UK practices, it stays inside General Dental Council rules throughout, and it asks you to claim nothing you cannot prove.
-There is no hype in it, and no figure in it that is not checked against its source at the end.
+It is written for UK practices, and it stays inside General Dental Council rules throughout.

 If you want our two companion pieces, how dentists get recommended by ChatGPT covers earning the recommendation from a standing start, and why your practice is not showing up in ChatGPT diagnoses the most common reasons for absence.
 This article is the one to start with: it explains the stakes and the first moves.